MatterMiners/tardis/docs/source/index.rst

 Start-up your instance
 ======================

+.. content-tabs:: left-col

     To start-up your instance you can run the following command:

 .. code-block::

     python3 -m cobald.daemon cobald.yml

+.. content-tabs:: left-col

     However, it is recommended to start ``COBalD`` using systemd as decribed in the `COBalD Systemd Configuration <https://cobald.readthedocs.io/en/stable/source/daemon/systemd.html>`_ documentation.

 Indices and tables
 ==================